ANIMALS

 Habitat: Bays and estuaries.
 Mid intertidal.

-Range: Oregon to Baja, Mexico.
+Range: Oregon to San Diego.

 California Mussel